Stigmergy, the key principle of complex self organization in Multicellular Organisms

 Communication via Signals versus Cues

 Social insects, cooperating cells, cooperating neurons, and cooperating computers communicate both with signals and cues.
-The distinction is that signals are active communication events in real-time whereas cues are information embedded in the stigmergy structure to be read and reread many times.
+Signals are active communication events in real-time whereas cues are information embedded in the stigmergy structure to be read and reread many times.
 Both are specialized messages in the sense that they mean different things to different specialized receiving cells (or insects or computers).
-However cues are further specialized by their location -- that is, in addition to the information intrinsic to their molecular form or digital content, there is also information inherent in their location in the stigmergy structure.
+However cues are further specialized by their location -- that is, in addition to the information intrinsic to their molecular form or digital content, there is information inherent in their location in the stigmergy structure.
 In chess terms, a pawn is just a pawn; the important information is which square on the board it occupies.
-Because cues have both a message content and a location, cues support more complex kinds of communication than do signals and hence tend to support more complex social organizations.
-For example, complex ant societies rely more on cues whereas simple ant societies rely more on signals[2].
+Because cues have both a message content and a location, cues support more complex kinds of communication than do signals and hence tend to support more complex social organization.
+As Anderson & McShea report [2], complex ant societies rely more on cues whereas simple ant societies rely more on signals.

-As is the case with social insects, cells in multicellular organisms communicate both by signals (polymorphic messenger molecules moving indiscriminately through blood, lymph or other liquids) and by cues (polymorphic messenger molecules attached to the extracellular matrix).
-For example, bone, when stressed, provides cues to osteocytes and other bone cells for its own reshaping to better handle the forces placed upon it.
+As is the case with social insects, cells in multicellular organisms communicate both by signals (messenger molecules moving indiscriminately through blood, lymph or other liquids) and by cues (messenger molecules attached to the extracellular matrix).
+For example, bone, when stressed, provides location specific cues to osteocytes and other bone cells for its own reshaping to better handle the forces placed upon it.
 And smooth muscle cells in the walls of blood vessels modulate their contractility according to cues from the extracellular matrix [3].
 Not surprisingly, as with social insects, simple multicellular organisms communicate primarily by signals whereas complex multicellular organisms communicate more by cues.

 Analogously, computing systems in complex human organization such as businesses rely on records (cues) deposited in databases (stigmergy structures), whereas loose organization, e.g., file-sharing, can work with real-time peer-to-peer messaging.
 Here again, multicellular computing recapitulates biology.
 Stigmergy is ever present in complex computing systems and many novel Internet stigmergy structures.